 So, investment properties work in a completely different way to the purchase of a second home, and these properties are generally purchased for the buyer to become a landlord.

-When you approach a bank or lender in regard to a mortgage for an investment property, they won’t base the mortgage solely on your income as they would a mortgage or second home mortgage.
+When you approach a bank or lender regarding raising capital for real estate or a mortgage for an investment property, they won’t base the mortgage solely on your income like a mortgage or second home mortgage.

 A mortgage for an investment property will almost always be based on the amount of money the property can generate.
 The bank or lender will want to know that the monthly income of the property alone will be enough to cover the cost of the property.